Brosa1/tcore-docs/docs/plugins/create/getting-started.md

 Your Plugin is ready.
 It doesn't do anything, but it can already be installed in TagoCore.
 Since you already have created your Plugin in TagoCore's default Plugin folder, all you have to do is restart TagoCore.

-Once you do so, you should see something like this as soon as application starts:
+Once you do so, you should see something like this as soon as the application starts:

 <img className="big-image" src="/docs/img/plugin/getting-started-loaded.png" height="40px" />

 ### Give users options

 Our Plugin is loaded but it doesn't do anything.
-Our goal is to create an HTTP server but we are not sure which port is available in the system, so we will ask the user to set a port via the Plugin's UI.
+Our goal is to create an HTTP server, but we are not sure which port is available in the system, so we will ask the user to set a port via the Plugin's UI.

 Head over to the `index.js` file and add a `configs` field to the Module's